TritonDataCenter/manta/docs/operator-guide/index.md

         $ manta-adm update config.json

-5. Update the mantamon alarm configuration as needed.
-If you provisioned a new zone, you'll likely want to "mantamon add" alarms for that zone.
-If you deprovisioned a zone, you'll want to "mantamon close" the alarms for that now-non-existent zone.
-If you reprovisioned a zone, no changes should be necessary.
+5. Update the alarm configuration as needed.
 See "Amon Alarm Updates" below for details.

 ## Marlin agent upgrades